Lisl Goldarbeiter: Life

 On 11 June 1929, Goldarbeiter became the first-ever non-American to win the Miss Universe beauty pageant, which was held in Galveston, Texas.
 Lisl was voted Miss Universe 1929 in a unanimous decision by the jurors.
-Miss America took the second place and the third, fourth and fifth places were also taken by Americans representing Ohio, Dallas and Massachusetts.
+Miss United States took the second place and the third, fourth and fifth places were also taken by Americans representing Ohio, Dallas and Massachusetts.
 Of the 34 contestants, 27 were from America.

 In the same year of 1929, she finished second at the Miss Europe beauty contest in Paris.
 In the summer of 1930 Goldarbeiter married Fritz Spielmann, who came from a Viennese industrialist family and whom she had met in Paris.
 They divorced in 1937.
 During WWII, because her mother was Protestant, she did not suffer Nazi persecution.
 She married her second cousin Marczell "Marci" Tenczer in 1949.
 Marci and Goldarbeiter grew up together in Vienna, and he continued to live in Goldarbeiter's house after she married Spielmann.
 Marci was an amateur filmmaker.
 Goldarbeiter's modeling talent was discovered by Marci during the early 1920s.
 He used to take photographs of her when he moved to Vienna from Szeged in the late 1920s.

 Lisl Goldarbeiter died on 14 December 1997 in Budapest, Hungary.
 She is buried in the Farkasréti Cemetery.